Finding the right mountain bike for you can be tricky because you want to take it up to the mountains and you need it to

 When choosing inexpensive bikes, then Diamondback offers good quality.

 This Diamondback is the best mountain bike under $500 because it is made of high quality balanced with the price:

 29″ wheels and disc brakes which allow you to negotiable obstacles and quickly stop.
 It has Schwalbe tires, which are the most widely used variety on traction bikes and a good kind of mountain bikes.

 Assembling might require some technical know-how to.
 When so done, it might be little on the heavier side, due to its aluminum frame.
 When inflating, keep in mind that it has Presto valves!

 Almost every MTB has Prestos, which require a Presto specific pump good pump.
 The Prestos used to be the valves, that nobody had a pump for.
 But now most of the bikes have them.

 Good Components: This hardtail bike has Shimano Acera derailleurs.
 I wouldn’t advise going any cheaper, so if you have $50, run to your local bike shop and buy the next level.

 It isn’t strictly necessary but if you want to you should, because for the price, it is good and worth it.
 The components on this bike are going to last until you decide to wrap yourself around a tree, but maybe you shouldn’t.

 Double Walled Rims: Many bike manufacturers, especially online cut the price on the rims and they can bend easily.
 The rims, like the frame, are however very important, especially on budget mountain bikes because they want to put very cheap parts on it.
 But the double walled rims on the Diamondback basically means that they have two layers for greater strength.

 Note: Diamondback has raised their prices, but if you get it around $600, then you’ve still done very well

-Find your size and purchase safely on Amazon
+Find your size and purchase safely from Amazon